Jennifer A. Berry

-For the past 18 years, Jennifer Berry has been the Apicultural Research Professional and Lab Manager for the University of Georgia Honey Bee Program.
-Her research objectives have focused on improving honey bee health, the sub-lethal effects of pesticides on beneficial insects and IPM techniques for varroa and small hive beetle control, weeds for bees, and what best to plant in non-traditional horticultural landscapes to enhance pollinator populations and diversity.
+For over 22 years, Jennifer Berry has been the Apicultural Research Professional and Lab Manager for the University of Georgia Honey Bee Program.
+Her research objectives have focused on queen breeding, improving honey bee health, the sub-lethal effects of pesticides on beneficial insects and IPM techniques for varroa and small hive beetle control, weeds for bees, and what best to plant in non-traditional horticultural landscapes to enhance pollinator populations and diversity.
 Recently she has become a PhD student and has started teaching the UGA Entomolgy course “Bees, Beekeeping and Pollinator Conservation” alongside Dr. Kris Braman.

 More recently, Jennifer has undertaken several ambitious campaigns to educate people from all walks of life.
-She’s volunteered in Central and South America to teach women and young teens the art of beekeeping in order to enhance their ability for better employment and hopefully improve their quality of life.
-Jennifer has also been instrumental in launching the Georgia Beekeeping Prison Program by certifying inmates through the University of Georgia Master Beekeeper Program.
-In little over a year, 5 prisons have been added to the fold and are now teaching beekeeping behind bars.
-Numerous classes have already been certified, with many more to come.
-Plus, the prison program is striving to become as self-sustaining as possible, with each prison responsible for supplying something to the mix: queens, bees and/or woodenware.
-And finally she has been dutifully educating the public about the importance of pollinators and other beneficial insects and how to encourage their populations.
+She’s volunteered in Central and South America to teach women and young teens the art of beekeeping in order to enhance their ability for better employment.
+Jennifer has also been instrumental in launching the Georgia Beekeeping Prison Program.
+Since its inception, numerous prisons have been added to the fold and are now teaching beekeeping behind bars.
+Along with learning how to keep bees, inmates are also certified through the University of Georgia Master Beekeeper Program.
+To date over 160 inmates have become certified beekeepers with several advancing to Journeyman and Master Beekeeper levels.
+She is also dutifully educating the public about the importance of pollinators and other beneficial insects and how to encourage their populations.

-Jennifer is a regular columnist for Bee Culture magazine and occasionally for other publications across the pond.
+Jennifer is an occassional columnist for Bee Culture magazine and for other publications across the pond.
 She travels extensively to speak to local, state, national and international students, groups and beekeeping associations.
-On weekends and evenings, Jennifer operates Honey Pond Farm, a honey bee venture which strives on rearing healthy bees while selecting queens for varroa tolerance, brood production, gentleness, and longevity.
-Several times a year she sells nucleus colonies and teaches how to rear superior queens at her farm in Georgia.

 M.S. thesis title and abstract: